Are you worried about your computer’s temperature? Excessive heat can affect your device’s performance and your hard drive’s lifespan.

 Computers have a fail-safe which shuts down overheating parts to prevent permanent damage.
 In some instances, the whole system will shut down and refuse to fully restart until it has sufficiently cooled.
 Even then, if there is malfunctioning hardware, it might allow you access to files briefly before shutting down again.

 If you have access to the computer’s interior, unplug the computer from the main electric, then gently touch the components.
 Expect them to be quite warm, but none should be too hot to touch.
 Take care when doing this, in case you hurt yourself or damage anything inside your machine.

 Is It Overheating or Just Hot?

+So what is a normal computer temperature?
 Scientifically speaking, ambient room temperature is between 20°C/68°F and 26°C/79°F, averaging at about 23°C/73°F. Anything exceeding 27°C /80°F is potentially damaging to your computer.
 Obviously, this is especially something to watch out for in the summer.